coreos/docs/cluster-management/setup/network-config-with-networkd/index.md

 ## Turn Off DHCP

 If you'd like to use DHCP on all interfaces except `enp2s0`, create two files.
-They'll be checked in their ASCII sort order.
+They'll be checked in lexical order, as described in the [full network docs](http://www.freedesktop.org/software/systemd/man/systemd-networkd.service.html).
 Any interfaces matching during earlier files will be ignored during later files.

 #### 10-static.network